 In addition to writing articles and essays about photography, I co-founded and directed the International Fund for Documentary Photography at Mother Jones, and curated exhibitions in Mexico (at the Centro de la Imagen), the U.S. (Friends of Photography), and France.
-I worked with many photographers as the creative director of Mother Jones, and other magazines, and made substantial contributions to several books on photography.
+I worked with many photographers as the creative director of Mother Jones and other magazines, and made substantial contributions to several books on photography.
 I also take pictures.
 My photographic prints, books, and greeting cards are available for purchase.

 To support your book, I can help you write and design a compelling web site.
 In addition to this site, here are sites I recently created for Yosemite: A Storied Landscape, Barbara Ramsey Quilts, and Port Townsend School of the Arts.
 Click on images to visit the sites.